-The CardioQ-ODM+ combines Doppler measurement of blood flow velocity in the descending aorta with pulse pressure waveform analysis (PPWA).
-This provides users with the proven highly sensitive 'Flow Monitoring Mode' (FMM) to guide intervention and the simplest calibration of a 'Pressure Monitoring Mode' (PMM) for extended or continuous monitoring.
+The ODM+ combines Doppler measurement of blood flow velocity in the descending aorta with an optional extra for pulse pressure waveform analysis (PPWA).
+This provides users with the proven highly sensitive 'Flow Monitoring Mode' (FMM) from the Doppler probe, to monitor and guide intervention and also the simplest calibration of an arterial waveform for 'Pressure Monitoring Mode' (PMM) for extended or continuous monitoring.